Primary and Secondary Hypogonadism in Men

 If you notice these changes persistently, it is a good idea to discuss it with a professional who can evaluate you comprehensively.

-Specialties that treat primary and secondary hypogonadism in men
+Which specialist treats primary and secondary hypogonadism in men?

 Treatment by city